NBility-Model/.github/docs/CONTRIBUTING.md

 * Create a release branch from main.
 * Perform final testing and make any necessary fixes in the release branch.
-* Formal Go from NBEA
+* Formal Go from NB-EA
 * Tag release candidates as needed (vX.Y.0-rc1, vX.Y.0-rc2, etc.).

 3. **Release**